 Hiring and Recruiting

-The following University policies and resources contain information related to recruitment requirements for foreign national employees:
+The following policies and resources contain information related to recruitment requirements for foreign national employees:

-- Citizenship, Residency and Visa Requirements (appendix to Hiring Faculty and Staff; includes a summary of advertising requirements for Permanent Residency Labor Certification)
+- Citizenship, Residency and Visa Requirements (appendix to Hiring Faculty and Staff)

 - It is critical to include the University’s required language regarding federal requirements for I-9 compliance in all job offer letters.
 Please refer to the OHR website for specific language and offer letter templates.